Es7evam/CTF-Writeups/Ganesh 0x01/Leviathan.md

     +++ exited (status 0) +++

 Pela saída do programa, nós podemos observar uma pequena brecha de segurança na forma como esse programa funciona.
 Se você olhar atentamente, será possível ver que a função `access()` e **/bin/cat** estão sendo chamadas na entrada do arquivo.
-O que o `access()` faz é checar as permissões baseadas no processo
+O que `access ()` faz é verificar as permissões com base no ID do usuário real do processo em vez do ID do usuário efetivo.

-What `access()` does is check permissions based on the process’ real user ID rather than the effective user ID.

 To explain: The real user id is who you really are (the one who owns the process), and the effective user id is what the operating system looks at to make a decision on whether or not you are allowed to do something (most of the time, there are some exceptions).